Azure-Samples/PetSpotR/docs/lab.md

 1. Create a Bicep template and deploy the application to Azure
 1. Use KEDA to scale the application to handle increased load

+## Getting started

+Welcome to the lab!

+Begin by logging in with your VM password:

+@lab.VirtualMachine(BuildBaseVM).Password

 ## Exercise 1: Run PetSpotR in a GitHub Codespace

 Cloud computing has exploded in the past few decades.
 But the cloud can be used for more than just running production workloads - it can host your development environments as well!